interuss/dss/introduction_to_repository.md

 - The main codebase for the DSS is in `/pkg` and `/cmds`, the core organization and structure of the DSS is in these directories.
 - The `/monitoring` folder contains tools to validate DSS deployments and has different directories detailing the tests.

-### Monitoring toolset
+### Introduction to the Monitoring toolset

 The `monitoring` directory contains a set of folders containing different test suites to test different capabilities of the DSS during development and production use.

 ### Running tools locally

 - When running tools in the monitoring toolset for local debugging outside of Docker, the [monitoring](https://github.com/interuss/dss/tree/master/monitoring) folder must be accessible from one of the entries in your `PYTHONPATH`.
 To accomplish this, add the root repo folder to your `PYTHONPATH`.

 - To run a DSS instance locally, see [this documentation](build/dev/stand_alone_instance.md).

+### Building new monitoring tools

+When building new monitoring tools, we recommend using Docker containers as a way to package and deploy / test them.
+Using Docker containers ensures that consistent runtime environments are created regardless of the OS / Architecture.

+- When referring to services hosted on the host machine (whether in another Docker container or not) from a service in a Docker container, refer to the host machine from the service in a Docker container using `http://host.docker.internal` ([Windows documentation](https://docs.docker.com/docker-for-windows/networking/#use-cases-and-workarounds), [Mac documentation](https://docs.docker.com/docker-for-mac/networking/#use-cases-and-workarounds)).
+This often includes demonstration scripts like `run_locally.sh`

 #### Prober